Learning family history from your older loved ones

 The Department of the Interior provides a guide to tracing your Native American heritage.

 The National Archives and Records Administration offers genealogical workshops and courses.
 Topics include an introduction to genealogy and research into records such as Census schedules, military service and pension records, and passenger lists.

 The Statue of Liberty – Ellis Island Foundation has 51 million passenger records in its searchable database which allows you to find family members who entered the United States through the famous port.

 Moreover, you can learn more about your ethnic and racial backgrounds via the various companies that now offer DNA testing as a genealogical service.

 I once shared all this information with my cousin who is also my Aunt Josie’s grandson.
-He said, “I wonder why my Dad didn’t tell us any of these stories.”
+He said, “I wonder why my Dad (her son) didn’t tell us any of these stories.”
 I replied, “Did you ever ask him?
 I bet he didn’t even know… because he never asked either.”